Willow Court Wednesday - Summer Wreath Making - Wednesday 1st of July

 Introduction to local history research 15th June 1-3.30pm

-This workshop will introduce you to some of the tools and techniques that you can use when researching family and local history.
+This workshop will introduce you to some of the tools and techniques that you can use when researching local history.

 The workshop will include some activities to get you thinking and help you explore some of the highs and lows of research.
 This event is aimed at anyone curious about getting started on local history research.